-339 Biofeedback

-Fye Movement Desensitization & Reintegration

-710 Theories & Techniques of Clinical Hypnosis I

-739 Mindfulness Meditation
+339 Biofeedback 3 cr.
+705 Eye Movement Desensitization and Reintegration 3 cr.
+710 Theories and Techniques of Clinical Hypnosis I 3 cr.
+739 Mindfulness Meditation 3 cr.

-Students interested in choosing a concentration or in adding a Masters degree should contact the Concentration Coordinator or Program Director for further information.
-Students must complete a form that requires the signature of the Coordinator or Program Director available from the Office of Admissions in order to add a concentration or degree.
+Students interested in choosing a concentration or in adding a Master's degree should contact the Concentration Coordinator or Program Director for further information.
+Students must complete a form that requires the signature of the Coordinator or Program Director and their faculty advisor available from the Office of Admissions in order to add a concentration or degree.